get543/linux-beginner-guide/Ultimate Guide For Beginner Linux User.md

 ### installing nodejs :
 https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04

----

 # yt-dlp
-Download a video from youtube, [how to install it](https://github.com/yt-dlp/yt-dlp#installation)
+Download a video from youtube, [how to install it.](https://github.com/yt-dlp/yt-dlp#installation)

 ##### Download the best :
 ```bash
 yt-dlp -f best <link_here>
 ```
 ##### Config that I use :
 Download the highest 1080p .mp4 video-only and merge it with the best audio-only format.
-If no 1080p, use the highest before that
+If no 1080p, use the highest before that.
 ```bash
 yt-dlp -S "res:1080,ext" -f "bv*+ba/b" <link_here> -o "%(title)s.%(ext)s"
 ```